 If you apply what you read, soon you will be soothing your baby like a pro!

 Sure, there will still be times when you’re at a loss for what to do, but those occasions will be far and few in between.

-Why Babies Cry: 7 Reasons And What To Do About Them
+Why Do Babies Cry: 7 Reasons And What To Do About Them

 Let me start by saying that crying is how babies communicate.
 Crying is their words to express everything they feel, think, want or need.

 I used to think I needed to shush every fuss my infant made.
-I am not a fan of letting babies crying it out, so I wanted to avoid that at all costs.
+I am not a fan of letting a baby cry it out, so I wanted to avoid that at all costs.

-Slowly, however, I learned that to intently listen to my baby`s wails in my arms is beneficial, because if I listen and understand, I am more likely to be able to respond and help.
+Slowly I learned that intently listening to my baby screaming in my arms is beneficial because I am more likely to respond correctly.

 And knowing is half the battle. (even GI Joe knows that).

 How To Know The Difference Between Every Baby Crying Sound And Cue?

 As I previously mentioned, you do this by listening to a fussy baby.
 It takes patience and practice but soon you will be able to tell the difference between every baby crying sound.